Ringobot/ringo/src/Ringo.Bot.Net/README.md

 ### dan/whkmas

-1. ⭐ Update getting started docs
-1. ⭐ Christian algorithm
+1. ✅ ⭐ Christian algorithm
 1. ⭐ `next | skip | skip 3`
 1. ⭐ `You and 20 others are playing #JoeGoddard`
 1. ⭐ `You pasted a link, would you like to... (start a station | add to playlist | change the station | ...)`